xenit-eu/alfresco-hotfix-MNT-20557/README.md

 >
 > `jsr250-api-1.0.jar` and `geronimo-annotation_1.0_spec-1.1.1.jar` are direct dependencies in alfresco-repository, while `javax.annotation-api-1.2.jar` is a transitive dependency in alfresco-data-model via TIKA parsers.

-There are multiple instances of duplicate class definitions on the classpath, but this one in particular blows up with Java 11 in Alfresco 6.1 when you try to use Spring annotations.
+There are multiple instances of duplicate class definitions on the classpath, but this one in particular blows up with Java 11 in Alfresco 6.1 and higher when you try to use Spring annotations.

 ## Workaround